sqmshossifrage/CrySyS-2023/Reverse/Emoji 256/README.md

 This is the hardest one among all challenges I solved in the CTF.
-We are given a binary and a few lines of emoji.
-First play with the binary, we realize that if we
+We are given a binary and a few lines of emoji to decrypt.

+First play with the binary.
+Just a few trials would tell us that the binary is a block cipher running in ECB mode with 8-byte block size.
+Because if we input 7 printable letters (with the eighth being new line `\n` or `0x0a`), it always returns 8 random emoji plus the rest being a recurring pattern 🐱🚛🐀🚞🚴🐤👑🍋.
+If we increase our input to 9 letters, the first 16 emoji will appear random and the rest is still maintaining the recurring pattern 🐱🚛🐀🚞🚴🐤👑🍋.

+Now it's time to look at the source code.
+Running `file` on the binary indicates that debug symbols are not stripped, a good start!
+Load the binary in Ghidra and realize it's heavily obfuscated with a lot of garbage code.